ondrej-kvasnovsky/spring-handbook/chapter1/rest-api.md

 java -jar build/libs/demo-0.0.1-SNAPSHOT.jar
 ```

+> Check [Docker Handbook](https://www.gitbook.com/book/ondrej-kvasnovsky/docker-handbook/details) to see how to run Java application in Docker.

 After the application is started up, we can try to call the api from the command line.

 ```
 ➜ curl localhost:8080/hello